Redesign of the Patch platform, focussed on a community approach.

 - Leading the UX to design a Final product incorporating the learnings from the Alpha Version metrics, functionality and usability testings

 We made a phenomenal work.
-In some towns the UGC engagement went up to 6% (sites like Huffington Post get around 1%), and it grew even in towns previously with small engagement.
+In some towns the user engagement went up to 6% (sites like Huffington Post get around 1%), and it grew even in towns previously with small engagement.